 During the scientific renewal assessment, a detailed pre-opinion review of the English (EN) version of the product information will be performed by the Agency, the QRD (Quality Review Document) members and representatives of Patients’ and Consumers’ Organisations.
-Technical Labeling Review comments will be sent to the MAH by day 75.
-When providing a revised EN version for adoption of the opinion, applicants should inform the Agency if and why certain Technical Labeling Review comments are not taken into account.
+Technical Labelling Review comments will be sent to the MAH by day 75.
+When providing a revised EN version for adoption of the opinion, applicants should inform the Agency if and why certain Technical Labelling Review comments are not taken into account.

 Translations of the adopted product information in all other EU languages (including IS and NO) are to be provided electronically (in one Eudralink package) to the Member States Contact Points for Translations by Day +5 with a copy to the EMA Procedure Assistant and to the EMA Product Shared Mailbox.

 Who When Scope QRD/ ‘Member State’ Day +5 to +19 Detailed review of (highlighted changes in) all translations EMA Day +25 to +27 Review of implementation of Member States comments

 Comments will be sent directly by the Member States to the MAH at the latest by Day +19, with a copy to the EMA Product Shared Mailbox.

 The MAH will send the final translations with tracked changes, incorporating the Member States’ comments in Word format, as well as in PDF format (clean), electronically (in one Eudralink package) to the EMA Procedure Assistant with a copy to the EMA Product Shared Mailbox by Day +25.
 The Eudralink package should be presented in compliance with the Day +25 Checklist.